AstridCaballeroPardo/AdaBattleship/README.md

 I would have liked to be able to check for memory leaks and to get completely rid of raw pointers.

 I also, wanted to implement a strategy for the computer to target ships.
-I designed the epic but I lacked the time to implemented and test it properly.
-Because of this I was not able to test the 'GameOver' state.
+I designed the epic but I lacked the time to implement and test it properly.
+Because of this, I was not able to test the 'GameOver' state.
 However, because I was able to implement the 'two player' version of the game I was able to test the second grid which is the same one that the computer uses.

-A pleasant sorprise when running into bugs was to realise that I was becoming more in tune with my code.
+A pleasant surprise when running into bugs was to realise that I was becoming more in tune with my code.
 I was able to deduce where the issues arose :nerd_face:, which made debugging faster.

 I had a lot of fun implementing the State pattern, it was challenging and rewarding.
 I am looking forward to learn new patterns as they not only provide a strong design but also it is very interesting to see such creative ways of solving problems and learn to identify them.